Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • The Dursley's house in the Whinging district.

-• The Order of the Phoenix Headquarters in Claremont Square.
+• The headquarters of the Order of the Phoenix in Claremont Square.

-• The entrance to the Ministry of Magic in a typical red telephone box.
+• The entrance to the Ministry of Magic in a typical red telephone booth.

 • The reptile terrarium at London Zoo.